BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/docs/TyntecWhatsAppAdapter.md

 Initializes the adapter.
 It sets the `axiosInstance` property to the value of `settings.axiosInstance` and the `tyntecApikey` property to the value of `settings.tyntecApikey`.

+## `public sendActivities(context: TurnContext, activities: Partial<Activity>[]): Promise<ResourceResponse[]>`

+Asynchronously modifies the turn `context` and sends the set of outgoing `activities` as WhatsApp messages.

+It is intended to be called through the turn context and not directly from a bot.

+Returns an array of objects of `ResourceResponse` type containing IDs of the delivered messages.

+See [Activity.md](./Activity.md) to find out what activities may be passed to `sendActivities`.
+The supported activities are:

+* WhatsApp template message activities.

 ## `public use(...middlewares: (MiddlewareHandler | Middleware)[]): TyntecWhatsAppAdapter`